 One thing noticeable about Arlington, is that it has a large population of people who are young, single, educated, and upwardly-mobile career starters.
 That’s because Arlington is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes Arlington a great place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.
 In fact, Arlington is one of the top larger cities in America for educated single professionals to flock.

-The overall education level of Arlington citizens is substantially higher than the typical US community, as 30.32% of adults in Arlington have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Arlington citizens is substantially higher than the typical US community, as 30.95% of adults in Arlington have at least a bachelor's degree.

 The most common language spoken in Arlington is English.
 Other important languages spoken here include Spanish and Vietnamese.